BanG Dream!: Launch of anime and game (2017–2019)

-Morfonica's debut and COVID-19 (2020–present)
+Morfonica's debut and COVID-19 (2020–2021)

 In January 2020, Poppin'Party's "Initial / Straight Through Our Dreams!", whose tracks serve as the theme music to the anime's third season, became BanG Dream!'s first single to top Oricon's Weekly Single Sales Chart after selling 27,000 copies from January 7 to 11.
 Shortly after the single's release, the franchise surpassed two million total music sales.
 Five months later, the BanG Dream!
 Girls Band Party!
 Cover Collection Vol. 4 ranked first on Oricon's Weekly Albums Chart with 2,231 first-week sales.
 Poppin'Party (Breakthrough! on June 24), Roselia (Wahl on July 15), and Raise A Suilen (Era on August 19) also released albums during the summer.
 "Initial / Straight Through Out Dreams!"
 (86th), Roselia's "Promise" (87th), and Raise A Suilen's "Drive Us Crazy" (97th) were among Billboard Japan's best-selling singles in 2020, while Wahl (62nd), Era (86th), and the fourth (93rd) and third cover collections (94th) were among the year's top albums; Wahl and Era were also respectively ranked 67th and 94th on Billboard's Hot Albums of 2020.

 A seventh unit called Morfonica was introduced on March 1, 2020, to commemorate Girls Band Party!'s three-year anniversary.
 Morfonica is the only band in the franchise with a violinist, a distinction that was conceived by Craft Egg to better differentiate it from the others.
 The group's debut single "Daylight", which was released on May 27, sold over 15,000 copies in its first week and peaked at second on the Oricon Weekly Singles Chart.
 Morfonica's first live, Cantabile, took place on October 7.

 Due to the COVID-19 pandemic, various franchise-related events since 2020 have been impacted.
-Breakthrough! was intended for a June 3 release before being pushed to June 24.
+Breakthrough! was intended for a 3 June release before being pushed to 24 June.
 The BanG Dream!
 Special Live Girls Band Party!
-2020 was originally scheduled to take place on May 3 until it was postponed to June 5–6, 2021, before being delayed again to November 12, 2022 as cases rose in Japan.
+2020 was originally scheduled to take place on May 3 until it was postponed to 5–6 June 2021, before being delayed again to 12 November 2022, as cases rose in Japan.
 A stage play focusing on Raise A Suilen titled We are Raise A Suilen: BanG Dream!
 The Stage, which consisted of nine performances at the Tennozu Galaxy Theater from July 15 to 19, was streamed online with unused tickets being refunded.
 The BanG Dream!
 8th Live Summer Outdoors 3 Days, held August 21–23, admitted only a quarter of the venue's capacity.
 On January 9, 2021, the franchise announced Shizaki had tested positive for COVID-19, forcing her to miss the project's Raukure! and Asuhamo events at Tokyo Dome City Hall two days later.
-Morfonica's bassist Yūka Nishio skipped her band's Resonance performance on April 24, 2022 following a positive test.
+Morfonica's bassist Yūka Nishio skipped her band's Resonance performance on April 24, 2022, following a positive test.

 Poppin'Party's 16th single "Photograph", which was released in January 2021, became the band's second single to rank first on the Oricon Weekly Chart.